esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 Transactions can be re-launched automatically in `circular mode`.

 Once the transaction has finished, a status bit is changed (that can be monitored through polling) and a fast interrupt is triggered.
-An interrupt flag register system has been developed to overcome architectural limitations described in [LINK TO STRUCTURAL DESCRIPTION].
+An interrupt flag register system has been developed to overcome architectural limitations.
 As explained in the HAL section [LINK TO HAL SECTION], this system enables the interrupt handler to identify which channel has raised the interrupt.

 In the event of a transaction interrupt, the ID of the channel that raised the interrupt is passed to the weak implementation of the handler.
 This weak handler can be redefined by the user, as demonstrated in example_dma_multichannel.